6.1.24

 Abraham loots his enemies during warfare, and gives one-tenth of the spoils to Melchizedek (14.18–20).
 These verses are recognized as a later addition to an earlier passage.

-While either story may have been intended to reflect tithing practices in Israel or Judah, neither of them is prescriptive.
+While either story may have been intended to reflect One-Tenth practices in Israel or Judah, neither of them is prescriptive.

-The law codes in the rest of the Torah contain just a few passages concerning tithing.
+The law codes in the rest of the Torah contain just a few passages concerning One-Tenth offerings.

 Leviticus